TUM-DAML/seml/docs.md

 * `-s, --filter-states [STAGED|QUEUED|PENDING|RUNNING|FAILED|KILLED|INTERRUPTED|COMPLETED]`: List of states to filter the experiments by.
 If empty (""), all states are considered.  [default: RUNNING, FAILED, KILLED, INTERRUPTED, COMPLETED]
 * `-f, --filter-dict JSON`: Dictionary (passed as a string, e.g. '{"config.dataset": "cora_ml"}') to filter the experiments by.
 * `-b, --batch-id INTEGER`: Batch ID (batch_id in the database collection) of the experiments.
 Experiments that were staged together have the same batch_id.
+* `-sl, --slurm`: Whether to print the Slurm output instead of the experiment output.
 * `--help`: Show this message and exit.

 ## `seml project`